-"Indigenous mythology believes whenever the balance between humans and nature becomes threatened, cacao leaves the rainforest to open people's hearts returning the planet to a peaceful harmony."
-A Guatemalan Mayan Saying.
+"Mythology believes whenever the balance between humans and nature becomes threatened, cacao leaves the rainforest to open people's hearts returning the planet to a peaceful harmony."

 What is Cacao?

 Cacao (kə-ˈkau̇) is a bitter seed or bean found in the fruit of the Cacao Tree or Theobroma Tree, translated from latin to Food of the Gods (Theo=God and Broma=Food) and known as the 'The Food of the Shift.'
 It's a plant medicine that has history with the Mayan people, and other Indigenous groups of Meso-America.
 It holds the ability to connect a person to the Earth, to ones spirit, and to Source Energy, or the Creator.
 It is the same bean that the chocolate we eat and love is made from.
 But the chocolate we're use to buying, is highly processed, and farmed through mass corporations.
 To learn about the process of cacao, click here.

 As mention Cacao has a history with the Maya people and their spiritual wisdom, as well as other Indigenous groups for over 5000 years in Central & South America.
 It's is apart of the Mayan story of Creation, and before European interaction was used it in everyday life by many groups in diverse ways.
 Most often it was traded like money, and drank by the wealthy.
 If you could drink cacao, is was like drinking your savings.
 It was also used in spiritual/traditional rituals.

 Cacao was, and still is used alongside many Mayan spiritual ceremonies, and is seen as an offering to give thanks to the 4 elements, the Creator, Ancestors and for meditating on the daily spirit (nawales) of the Mayan Calendar, for self-awareness, spiritual growth, and community connection.